billyxs/notes.md/vim/CHEAT_SHEET.md

 ga         " print ascii value of char under cursor in decimal, hexidecimal, octal, and digraph if applicable gx         " open url under the cursor in a browser

-:%!python -m json.tool " format JSON
+:%!python -m json.tool " take the current buffer and format it as JSON with python's json module

 :smile " brighten your day
 :h 42  " meaning of life?